-To help visualize the non-normal nature of the distribution of CEF discounts, Figure 2 presents kernel density estimates (solid lines) of 9 discounts along with their associated normal density function estimates (dashed lines), based on the estimated mean and standard deviation of the discounts.
-9,10 Clearly, estimated kernel densities confirm the summary statistics in Table 2.
-They overall show fat-tail leptokurtic distributions.
-GAM and DUC even exhibit a bimodal distribution.
-That is, we observe strong evidence in favor of non-normal distributions in the CEF discounts, which provides solid justification for using the RALS-LM model specification in our paper.
+To help visualize the non-normal nature of the distribution of CEF discounts, Figure 2 presents kernel density estimates (solid lines) of 9 discounts along with their associated normal density function estimates (dashed lines), based on the estimated mean and standard deviation of the discounts. ^{10,11} Clearly, estimated kernel densities confirm the summary statistics in Table 2.